-Project GAWB Project Expenditure \$('000) Driver Assessment Outcome Summary Jacobs Benchmark Cost Estimate \$('000)^ Jacobs Assessme of Efficien Expenditur \$('000) Variance Jacobs Efficient GAWB \$('000) Boat Creek Expansion 3,986 Risk Prudency The project is assessed as prudent.
+Project GAWB Project Expenditure \$('000) Driver Assessment Outcome Summary Jacobs Benchmark Cost Estimate \$('000)^ Jacobs Assessment of Efficient Expenditure \$('000) Variance Jacobs Efficient Less GAWB \$('000) Boat Creek Expansion 3,986 Risk Prudency The project is assessed as prudent.
 The need for the project has been demonstrated; the increase of storage at Boat Creek reservoir is necessary to meet GAWB's internal objective to maintain a minimum of 24 hours supply in all parts of the delivery network.
 However, the primary driver (as per the QCA TOR) of 'increase in the reliability of supply that is explicitly endorsed or desired by customers or external agencies' has not been demonstrated.
 We strongly recommend that GAWB seeks and obtains written customer approval for this project prior to proceeding to create a direct link to the regulatory driver.
-2,899 -1,087

-Project GAWB Project Expenditure \$('000) Driver Assessment Outcome Summary Jacobs Benchmark Cost Estimate \$('000)^ Jacobs Assessment of Efficient Expenditure \$('000) Variance Jacobs Efficient GAWB \$('000) Efficiency The project is assessed as partially efficient.
+2,899 2,899 -1,087 Efficiency The project is assessed as partially efficient.
 The methodology used for the selection of the preferred option is not robust and as such appropriateness of the scope of the preferred option has not been demonstrated.
 As the costs have been based on a storage size larger than required, the costs currently included in the budget are excessive and hence are considered by us to be not efficient.
-In our recommended costs we have allowed for a 10 ML storage to maintain a minimum of 24 hours supply in all parts of the delivery network.
-Low Lift & High Lift Pump Station 5,087 Replacement Prudency The project, as defined in single line diagram (SLD) 210-E-00151 revision B, is assessed as prudent as the primary driver of pump redundancy has been demonstrated through improved power supply distribution facilities.
+In our recommended costs we have allowed for 10 ML storage to maintain a minimum of 24 hours supply in all parts of the delivery network.

+Project GAWB Project Expenditure \$('000) Driver Assessment Outcome Summary Jacobs Benchmark Cost Estimate \$('000)^ Jacobs Assessment of Efficient Expenditure \$('000) Variance Jacobs Efficient Less GAWB \$('000) Low Lift & High Lift Pump Station 5,087 Replacement Prudency The project, as defined in single line diagram (SLD) 210-E-00151 revision B, is assessed as prudent as the primary driver of pump redundancy has been demonstrated through improved power supply distribution facilities.
 The requirement for the increase in capacity is in line with what is required to meet GAWB's understanding of Gladstone Council's likely increase in demand per annum for potable water.
-5,087 5,087 0

-Project GAWB Project Expenditure \$('000) Driver Assessment Outcome Summary Jacobs Benchmark Cost Estimate \$('000)^ Jacobs Assessment of Efficient Expenditure \$('000) Variance Jacobs Efficient GAWB \$('000) Efficiency The project is assessed as efficient as the scope is appropriate for the assumed 20% demand growth.
+5,087 5,087 0 Efficiency The project is assessed as efficient as the scope is appropriate for the assumed 20% demand growth.
 The standards of works are consistent with industry practice.
-However, the current cost estimates are based on the scope defined in SLD 210-E-00151 revision B, which includes VFDs for low lift pumps.
+However, the current cost estimates are based on the scope defined in SLD 210-E-00151 revision B, which includes VSDs for low lift pumps.
 SLD 210-E-00151 revision D shows the low lift pumps will be made redundant by larger high lift pumps.
-A revised cost estimate is required for the change in scope defined in SLD 210-E-00151 revision D. Hence we consider GAWB's costs to be efficient based on the costings for the project scope as defined in SLD 210-E-00151 revision B. East End Reservoir 1,177 Replacement Prudency The project is assessed as prudent as the primary driver of renewal has been demonstrated through evidence of the deterioration of the existing infrastructure.
-1,177 0
+A revised cost estimate is required for the change in scope defined in SLD 210-E-00151 revision D. Hence we consider GAWB's costs to be efficient based on the costings for the project scope as defined in SLD 210-E-00151 revision B.